Home > Library > Research Bias > Self-Selection Bias

 Political polls often rely on self-selected participants who choose to respond to surveys or participate in phone interviews.
 This can result in self-selection bias, as individuals who are more politically engaged or have stronger opinions may be more likely to participate.
 Consequently, the survey results may not accurately reflect the broader population’s political preferences.

-How to Avoid Self-Selection Bias?
+How To Avoid Self-Selection Bias?

 The following are some ways to avoid self-selection bias: